 Smoking can therefore be seen as accelerating age related memory problems.

-Is this surprising?
 Well, impaired memory is not uncommon in smoking related illnesses including cancer, heart disease, stroke, bronchitis, emphysema and asthma.

 Why smoking has this effect remains unclear but it is thought that it could be because smoking increases a person’s risk of developing high blood pressure (itself a risk factor for dementia). it has also been found that tobacco contains a substance called NNK which can cause neuroinflammation.
 It is this inflammation that may lead to neurodegenerative disorders.

 Or it may be that smoking has an effect on the supply of oxygen on the brain.

 Or it could be a direct toxic effect of the multitude of other toxins found in cigarette smoke.